-Senate Bill 2190 requires the use of an asset valuation method that recognizes gains and losses on the market value of assets (based on the difference between the actual rate of return and the assumed rate of return) over five years.
+Senate Bill 2190 requires the use of an asset valuation method that recognizes gains and losses on the fair value of assets (based on the difference between the actual rate of return and the assumed rate of return) over five years.
 Past gains and losses were fully recognized in the Actuarial Value of Assets at July 1, 2016.
 New gains and losses will be recognized over five years beginning July 1, 2017.
+Unless otherwise specified, the fair value of assets is the market value of assets.